StarExecMiami/StarExec-ARC/starexec-containerised/README.md

 # StarExec Containerized

 * `dockerPackage` contains shell scripts used by the dockerfile for building the app image.
-* `dockerPackage/configFiles` contains configuration files for
+* `dockerPackage/configFiles` contains network configuration files.
-* `dockerPackage/allScripts/starexecScripts/overridesproperties.txt` contains configuration files
+* `dockerPackage/allScripts/starexecScripts/overridesproperties.txt` contains StarExec
-   for StarExec.

-Make sure you have podman installed.
+   configuration files.

 ## Build the image
+* Make sure you have podman installed, [as explained here](../README.md)
 * `make` (see the `Makefile` for details)
 * You should have to do this only once.